A Day To Remember Are A Big Ole Force Of Nature At O2 Academy Brixton

 Boston Manor – O2 Academy Brixton – 25 June 2025.
 Photo: Antonio Giannattasio/MetalTalk

-The crowd may have lacked energy at the start of the set, but the band certainly did not.
-“Picture someone you don’t like and come down to the front,” beckoned singer Henry Cox.
-Boston Manor’s bouncing energy eventually opened up a pit and, once that pit was opened, there was no stopping the torrent of crowdsurfers that came forth to celebrate this British rock band.
+The crowd may lack energy at the start of the set, but the band certainly do not.
+“Picture someone you don’t like and come down to the front,” beckons singer Henry Cox.
+Boston Manor’s bouncing energy eventually opens up a pit and, once opened, there is no stopping the torrent of crowdsurfers that come forth to celebrate this British rock band.

 Boston Manor - O2 Academy Brixton - 25 June 2025.
 Photo: Antonio Giannattasio/MetalTalk